By Rachel Adams

 Almost 10 percent of all children in the U.S. live with a grandparent, and more than 2.5 million grandparents are responsible for providing the basic needs of their grandchildren.
 In addition, 39 percent of Americans 65 and older who have grandchildren report helping with child care.

 According to 2008 Census data, 30 percent of children under age five who have working mothers – 3.3 million children – are cared for by grandparents for some amount of time each week and 4.7 million children aged 5-14 are regularly cared for by their grandparents.
 These figures have probably increased since the recession, as more families have doubled up and others have had to rely more on kin networks for child care.
 Many two-earner couples and single parents could not meet their work responsibilities and remain economically self-sufficient if grandparents did not step in to help out with the children.

 Older Americans also help out their adult children.
 A Pew research survey released in June 2009 found that 51 percent of older Americans had given money to their adult children in the past year.
 Only 14 percent reported having received money from their adult children in the same period.

-ABOUT CCF: The Council on Contemporary Families, based at the University of Illinois-Chicago, is a non-profit, non-partisan organization of family researchers, mental health and social practitioners, and clinicians dedicated to providing the press and public with the latest research and best practice findings about American families.
-To learn more, go to the website, http://www.contemporaryfamilies.org, or contact Stephanie Coontz, CCF's Co-Chair and Director of Research and Public Education and Professor of History and Family Studies at The Evergreen State College: email@example.com.
+The Council on Contemporary Families, based at the University of Miami, is a non-profit, non-partisan organization of family researchers, mental health and social practitioners, and clinicians dedicated to providing the press and public with the latest research and best practice findings about American families.
+To learn more, go to the website, http://contemporaryfamilies.org, or contact Stephanie Coontz, CCF’s Co-Chair and Director of Research and Public Education and Professor of History and Family Studies at The Evergreen State College: email@example.com.Topics: Aging